Guardians of the directions

 There are strong similarities between the concept of the guardians of the directions and the lore surrounding the Chinese four symbols, four ancestral spirits who are responsible for four of the cardinal directions (North, South, East, and West).

 Directions in Hindu tradition

 Directions in Hindu tradition are called as Diśā, or Dik.
-There are four primary directions and a total of 10 directions.
+There are four cardinal directions, six orthogonal directions and a total of ten directions, however infinite combinations are possible.

 Lokapālas

 In Hinduism, the guardians of the cardinal directions are called the Lokapālas (लोकपाल), or Dikpalaka.
 Three main distinctions of Dikpalaka are recognized, being:

 ("Guardians of Eight Directions")

 ("Guardians of Ten Directions")

 Besides the eight guardians, the following are added: